 Request for interpreters at Arlington Free Clinic...
 Learn more>

-ESL in the Fall: God's Work, Our Hands! begins September 8th...
+ESL: God's Work, Our Hands!
 Call Joan Smith if you can help--Tuesday and Wednesday evenings...
 Classes from June 7 through August 3!
 Learn more here>

 Have news to share with the congregation?
 Send it via email to email@example.com to be published in the appropriate publication—E-Messenger, This Week, our website, and our Facebook page.
 Deadline is Tuesday at 3:30 PM, for same-week publishing.

 Click HERE, print and fill out the GIFTS FOR MINISTRY form, then bring it to the office the next time you are at church.